 - The regime of "complete suspension" (where they no longer work at all), which can be implemented for a maximum duration of 4 weeks.
 Thereafter, the blue-collar workers have to work again for at least one week. - The regime of "large suspension" (where they work one or two days per week or less than every other week), which can be implemented for a maximum duration of 3 months.
-Thereafter, the bluecollar workers have to work again for at least one week. - The regime of "small suspension" (where they work at least 3 days per week or at least every other week), which can be implemented for a maximum duration of 12 months.
+Thereafter, the bluecollar workers have to work again for at least one week. - The regime of "small suspension" (where they work at least 3 days per week or at least every other week).